Nautilus’s /concepts/custom_data/ page describes the framework’s internal

 Read path

-- Catalog reads matching Parquet files.
+Catalog reads matching Parquet files.

-DataRegistryfor the registered decoder. - Decodes
+Asks DataRegistry for the registered decoder.

 Caveat 1 - registration must match.
 The decoder is looked up by